 Chanmuniya Case referred to divergence of judicial opinion on the interpretation of the word “wife” in Section 125.
-After referring to the divergence of judicial opinion on the interpretation of the word “wife” in Section 125, speaking for the Bench A.K.
+After referring to the divergence of judicial opinion on the interpretation of the word “wife”, speaking for the Bench, A.K.
 Ganguly J. held that the Bench is inclined to take a broad view of the definition of “wife”, having regard to the social object of Section 125.

 In Chanmuniya Case, this Court formulated three questions and referred the matter to the Larger Bench.
-However, after discussing various provisions of the Criminal Procedure Code, this Court held that a broad and extensive interpretation should be given to the term “wife” and held as under:
+However, after discussing various provisions of CrPC, this Court held that a broad and extensive interpretation should be given to the term “wife” and held as under: